 You May Have to Pay Labor & Delivery Fees for the Upgrades

 Depending on how much mechanical ability you have, upgrading parts may require the help of a mechanic.
 This can be costly depending on the size of the job.

 You may have to order your new parts if they’re not available locally and have them delivered.
 The cost of delivery can add up, making the price of your part higher than just the part itself.

 Purchasing a higher-spec model from the beginning is more expensive, but if it is within your budget, you may save money in the long run.

 Better components hold their resale value if you decide to sell your bike.
 Better parts are designed to last longer, which means you will save money on repairs and replacements.

 Buying low-end components with a plan to upgrade later will make it difficult to sell the basic components to recuperate some of the cost.
 This is because most people upgrade from low to medium, or medium to high-end parts.

-The higher-quality the components are that you purchase from the outset, the more value they hold for resale if you eventually decide to upgrade.
+The higher the quality of the components that you purchase from the outset, the more value they hold for resale if you eventually decide to upgrade.

 You Will Get Maximum Enjoyment Immediately

 Higher-quality bikes are almost always more enjoyable to ride.

 Better components absorb road vibrations more effectively, they make bike-handling better, and they require less effort to cycle than cheaper versions (due to weight and force transfer).

 Whether your bike is for recreation or competition, all of the above factors make for a better experience.
 Why suffer a mediocre ride if you have the budget for something better?

 If you want a better bike but don’t have the budget for a brand new medium/high-end model, consider a used/second-hand bike.

 As mentioned, well-built components work well for longer.
 While they hold some resale value, used bikes (or components) will be significantly cheaper than new ones.